JvanKatwijk/algol-60-compiler/README.md

 The program jff-algol is the driver program.
 The setup is that calling

-	jff-algol filename.alg
+	jff-algol [options] filename.alg filename-2.alg ... filename-n.alg

-will compile the Algol source to c code, generate a (more or less) structured C file and compile and link the C file, resulting in an executable with the same name as the source program without the extension.
+will compile the Algol sources to C code, generate for each of the Algol sources a (more or less) structured C file and compile and link the C file, resulting in an executable with the same name as the source program without the extension.
 The documentation contains a manual with a fairly detailed description of the resulting C code of a dozen example programs.